Here are several shortcuts and tips for transforming and warping layers in Photoshop:

 • Photoshop 2020 (v21) has updated the behavior of Free Transform – Now, clicking the Link icon (in the Options bar) will toggle the “constrain aspect ratio” option on/off.

 The state of the icon is sticky – once it’s set, it will stay that way until it’s clicked again.
 This means that, regardless of the contents of the layer (pixels, type, shape, etc.), transform will behave consistently.
 Holding the Shift key while transforming will temporarily toggle the opposite behavior.
 Note: if you enabled the general preference “Use Legacy Transform” in Photoshop 2019 (v20), and you carried your preferences forward, be sure to disable the preference to take advantage of the new behavior.
+The video below demonstrates how this feature works:

 • When using Free Transform: